Janvierscode/portfolio/projects/project4_financial_news_sentiment_analysis.md

     *   Perform standard NLP preprocessing: Tokenization, conversion to lowercase, stop-word removal, lemmatization/stemming.

 3.  **Sentiment Analysis:**
-    *   Apply a chosen sentiment analysis tool/model (e.g., VADER, TextBlob, or a Transformer model) to each news item to get a sentiment score (e.g., a polarity score ranging from -1 to +1, and/or a classification like positive/negative/neutral).
+    *   Apply a chosen sentiment analysis tool/model (<!--e.g., VADER, TextBlob, or a -->Transformer model) to each news item to get a sentiment score (a polarity score ranging from -1 to +1<!--, and/or a classification like positive/negative/neutral-->).
     *   Aggregate sentiment scores daily or weekly for each company/sector.

 4.  **Data Integration & Analysis:**